 As practices follow social distancing guidelines, some have staggered appointments on their providers’ schedules to reduce the number of patients in the office at one time.
 To make up the difference in patient volume and maintain revenue, practices can fill the gaps between in-person appointments with virtual ones.
 Read this blog on balancing provider’s schedules with telehealth.

 Looking to get started with telehealth?
-Greenway® Telehealth™ — coming in fall 2020 — is our new virtual care solution, designed with the provider and patient in mind.
+Greenway Telehealth™, our new virtual care solution, is designed with the provider and patient in mind.
 With this secure, HIPAA-compliant telehealth solution, you can provide care remotely, increase engagement, and improve workflow efficiency with an easy-to-use interface.
 Find out more here.

 CLICK HERE to learn why high-performing practices across specialties choose Greenway Revenue Services.
 Or watch our 3-minute overview video HERE.